 Lotion making feels like a mix of chemistry with a bit of magic.
 Shout out to Dr. Collins, my college professor and advisor for instilling in me a love for all things chemistry.

-Back to the tutorial.
-Lotion is made with water, oil, an emulsifier and a preservative.
-I have formulated a combination of oils and butters that together make a nice lotion.
-Mango butter is both moisturizing and occluding (keeps water from evaporating) and has great polyphenols (but I'll spare y'all all that)!
+Back to the post...A lotion is made with water, oil, an emulsifier and a preservative.
+I suggest looking lotions that have a combination of several oils/butters as this will help to maximize the beneficial properties of each individual component.
+Over the past several years, I have formulated a recipe that uses a combination of oils and butters which together make a light, non-greasy lotion.
+I start with a base of mango butter which is both moisturizing and occluding (keeps water from evaporating) and has great polyphenols (but I'll spare y'all the explanation of all that).
+I then use two different oils, one which is lightweight and another which is a medium weight.
 Apricot kernel oil is light and well absorbed by the skin.
-It has softening, regenerating and moisturizing properties.
+It has softening, regenerating, and moisturizing properties.
 Rice bran oil is a medium weight oil with lots of Vitamin E. It also penetrates well to moisturize and soften skin.
-The combination of both light and medium weight oils means that it will absorb quickly and also have a "staying power" over time.
+The combination of both light and medium weight oils ensures that it will absorb quickly (apricot oil) and also have a "staying power" (rice bran oil) over time.

-The water component of a lotion actually contains more than water!
+The water component of a lotion frequently contains more than water!
 Who knew?
-It also includes glycerin and sodium lactate.
+In our case, it also includes glycerin and sodium lactate.
 Both of these ingredients are great humectants, which means they draw in water from the atmosphere.
 The glycerin I use is derived from soy.
 Sodium lactate is a salt dissolved in water; it comes from the fermentation of corn and beets.

-The emulsifier makes it so that the oil droplets become suspended in water.
-The emulsifying wax I use is made from Cetearyl Alcohol (and) Ceteareth-20, two chemicals which are derived from coconut oil.
+The emulsifier breaks the surface tension between oil and water so that the oil droplets become suspended in water.
+The emulsifying wax I use is made from Cetearyl Alcohol (and) Ceteareth-20, two products derived from coconut oil.
 I also use cetyl alcohol which helps to emulsify and thicken the lotion.

 Like I said, I do use a preservative.
 I have chosen Liquid Germall Plus, which is effective, reliable and heat-stable.
-There are other preservatives on the market, however, many of them can cause your lotion to separate so they aren't ideal.
-My personal feeling is that the risk from a contaminated lotion is more than from one that is under or un-preserved.
+There are other preservatives on the market, however, many of them can cause your lotion to separate so they are very tricky to use.
+My personal feeling is that the risk from an un- or under-preserved lotion is more than from one that is properly preserved.